 The bill also modifies existing provisions regarding juvenile jurisdiction in circuit, magistrate, and municipal courts.
 It clarifies that the jurisdiction of the court is concurrent with that of a federal court for violations of federal law committed by a child on military installations, provided the federal court waives exclusive jurisdiction and the violation is also a crime under state law.
-Furthermore, it updates the language to ensure that juveniles are afforded meaningful opportunities to be heard in court, and it specifies the conditions under which extrajudicial statements made by juveniles can be admissible in court.
+Furthermore, it ensures that juveniles are afforded the same procedural rights as adults in criminal proceedings, including the right to counsel and the opportunity to be heard.
+The bill aims to enhance the legal framework governing juvenile justice in West Virginia, particularly in relation to military installations.

 Committee Substitute: 1-1-4, 49-4-701, 1-1-6